Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Diving Into the Deep End

 So, I downloaded SolidWorks, thinking it would just solve all my problems.
 You know, I picture myself becoming this woodworking wizard, whipping up plans like there’s no tomorrow.
 The moment I opened it, though, I felt that familiar knot in my stomach.
 The interface looked like it had come straight out of a sci-fi movie.
-Me, just a -town guy with a handful of and a yearning to create, suddenly confronted by a screen full of buttons and layers—I almost gave up right then!
+Me, just a small-town guy with a handful of hand tools and a yearning to create, suddenly confronted by a screen full of buttons and layers—I almost gave up right then!

 But then I thought, “If I quit now, I might as well just stick with the wobbly cabinet.”
 So I took a deep breath, had a couple of sips of my cold coffee, and started with the basics.
 I remember sitting there getting lost in tutorials—watching this one guy who made it look so easy, doodling on his screen like he was sketching on a napkin at the diner.
 Easy for him, I thought, as I fumbled through an extrude function for the umpteenth time.

-The Big
+The Big Mistake

 Weeks passed, and I finally felt ready to give my dream cabinet a go.
 I had my wood—a lovely mix of oak and poplar that I’d picked up from the local hardware store.
 Oh, that smell!
 When I opened the bag, it was like a warm hug.
 But it was one little oversight that bit me in the backside: I didn’t check my measurements properly.